 15 years on and Betis returned to the First Division; and they did so in style, winning their first official match 2-4 at their eternal rivals new stadium.
 After 15 desperate years teetering on the brink of disappearance the significance of that victory in a bipolar city made it a legendary derby.

-1959 to 1964 was a bonanza time for the club; improvements were made to the stadium, electric floodlights were installed and the stadium became the property of the club.
-These years witnessed a modernisation of the management of the club and lifted Betis on to a higher plane previously unknown in the Betis world.
-Even Luis del Sol’s departure from the club was made up for by the arrival of Rogelio Sosa, two contemporary green and white legends who were joined by Rafael Gordillo towards the end of the 70s.
+1959 to 1964 was a bonanza time for the club; improvements were made to the stadium, electric floodlights were installed and the stadium became property of the club.
+These years witnessed a modernisation of the management of the club and lifted Betis on to a higher level previously unknown in the Betis’ world.
+Even Luis del Sol’s departure from the club was made up for by the arrival of Rogelio Sosa, two contemporary Green-and-White legends who were joined by Rafael Gordillo towards the end of the 70s.

-Despite everything these years hold memories for many Betis fans: the arrival of José Nuñez to the presidency, completion of the covered members stand and the incorporation of men like Biosca, Esnaola and Cardeñosa.
+In spite of all these events, many Betis fans hold memories for those years: the arrival of José Nuñez to the presidency, completion of the covered members stand and the incorporation of men like Biosca, Esnaola and Cardeñosa.

 1977-1992: The King's Cup and the 80s

-On their return to the First Division in 1979 they were accompanied by sporting achievements and “Euro Betis”.
-Classification for the UEFA Cup in 1982 and 1984, the celebration of their platinum jubilee in 1982 and being runners-up to the league title in 1986 made for happy years for the green and white supporters.
-These memories were made even sweeter by other events such as their stadium being a World Cup venue and more specifically the scene of the famous Spanish victory against Malta.
+On their return to the First Division in 1979 they were accompanied by sporting achievements and became, again, “Euro Betis”.
+Classification for the UEFA Cup in 1982 and 1984, the celebration of their platinum jubilee in 1982 and being runners-up to the league title in 1986 meant a few happy years for the Green-and-White supporters.
+These memories were made even sweeter by other events such as their stadium being a World Cup venue and more specifically the scene of the famous Spain’s victory against Malta (12-1).

 1992-present: Real Betis Balompié, Public Limited Sports Company

-Following reconversion into a Public Limited Sports Company Betis did not return to the First Division until Lorenzo Serra’s arrival as manager late in the 1993-94 season.
-Promotion obtained in Burgos in 1994 put an end to the Second Division years.
-The presence of the Mallorcan manager on the bench and blossoming television revenues gave Betis three years to remember.
-In the first season after promotion Betis became the divisions surprise package finishing third in the league table.
+Following reconversion into a Public Limited Sports Company, Betis did not return to the First Division until Lorenzo Serra’s arrival as manager late in the 1993-94 season.
+The promotion obtained in Burgos in 1994 put an end to the Second Division years.
+The presence of the Balearic manager on the bench and blossoming television revenues gave Betis three years to remember.
+In the first season after promotion Betis became the divisions revelation team finishing third in the league table.
 They also finished in the top four in the 1996-97 season and reached the final of the King’s Cup losing to FC Barcelona in extra time.
-The players in that match were Jaro, Jaime, Vidakovic, Ríos, Merino (Ureña, 64) Alexis, Nadj (Olías, Finidi, Cañas (Pier, 71) Jarni, Alfonso, con goles béticos de Alfonso and Finidi.
+The players in that match were Jaro, Jaime, Vidakovic, Ríos, Merino (Ureña, 64) Alexis, Nadj (Olías), Finidi, Cañas (Pier, 71) Jarni, Alfonso.
+Finidi and Alfonso scored in the match.

 Betis suffered a period of instability after Serra’s departure leading to relegation in 2000.
-They regained promotion the following season as sub champions of the Second Division and classified for the UEFA Cup with Juande Ramos on the bench for the 2001-02 season.
+They regained promotion the following season as runners-up of the Second Division and classified for the UEFA Cup with Juande Ramos on the bench for the 2001-02 season.
 However, a lack of continuity brought with it two mediocre years until Serra’s return.
-During his second stint on the bench 2005 became Betis’ year.
-The green and whites finished fourth in the league and won the 2004-05 King’s Cup at the Vicente Calderon Stadium beating CA Osasuna 2-1 (goals by Oliveira and Dani), with the following line-up: Doblas, Melli, Rivas (Lembo, 78), Juanito, Luis Fernández, Arzu (Varela, 67), Marcos Assunçao, Joaquín, Fernando, Edu (Dani, 89) and Oliveira.
+During his second stint on the bench, 2005 became Betis’ year.
+The Green-and-Whites finished fourth in the league and won the 2004-05 King’s Cup at the Vicente Calderon Stadium beating CA Osasuna 2-1 (goals by Oliveira and Dani), with the following line-up: Doblas, Melli, Rivas (Lembo, 78), Juanito, Luis Fernández, Arzu (Varela, 67), Marcos Assunçao, Joaquín, Fernando, Edu (Dani, 89) and Oliveira.

-Two months later Betis becomes the first Andalusian club to qualify for the European Cup in the new Champions League format, eliminating AS Monaco who were sub champions in the 2004 competition.
+Two months later Betis became the first Andalusian club to qualify for the European Cup in the new Champions League format, eliminating AS Monaco who was runner-up in the 2004 edition.
 Betis contested the Group Stage against the defending champion Liverpool FC, the English Premier League champion Chelsea FC and Anderlecht from Belgium.

-Returning down well-trodden paths present throughout the existence of the green and whites, a season of euphoria is followed by catastrophe.
-The team narrowly escapes relegation in the 2006-06 season and Serra’s contract is not renewed.
-The summer of 2006 sees the dawning of a recession unknown since the 1980s and institutional, social and sporting deterioration sets in, which coincides with Manuel Ruiz de Lopera being charged for involvement in corporate crime.
+Returning down well-trodden paths present throughout the existence Real Betis, a season of euphoria was followed by catastrophe.
+The team narrowly avoided relegation in the 2006-06 season and Serra’s contract was not renewed.
+The summer of 2006 saw the dawning of a recession unknown since the 1980s and institutional, social and sporting deterioration sets in, which coincides with Manuel Ruiz de Lopera being charged for involvement in corporate crime.

-Betis just misses out on promotion in the last match of the 2009-10 season and have to remain in the Second Division.
-Ruiz de Lopera tried to sell his stock in the company to an investment group lead by Luis Oliver but the investigating judge blocked the operation subsequently delegating the voting rights to a judicial panel.
+Betis just missed out promotion in the last match of the 2009-10 season and had to remain in the Second Division.
+Ruiz de Lopera tried to sell his share in the company to an investment group led by Luis Oliver but the investigating judge blocked the operation subsequently delegating the voting rights to a judicial panel.

-The league already underway and the club in a very complicated economic situation Rafael Gordillo (new President) and José Antonio Bosch (Vice President substituting the deceased Juan Manuel Gómez Porrúa) and Luis Ruiz de Huidobro take over safeguarding the Farusa stock (belonging to Lopera).
+The league was already underway and the club found itself in a very complicated economic situation.
+Rafael Gordillo (new Chairman) and José Antonio Bosch (Vice Chairman substituting the deceased Juan Manuel Gómez Porrúa) and Luis Ruiz de Huidobro took over safeguarding the Farusa stock (belonging to Lopera).

-After six months on the board the team is promoted to the First Division and Rafael Gordillo steps down from the presidency.
-He handed over the reins to Miguel Guillén Vallejo who was ratified at the general shareholders meeting held in June together with Pablo Gómez as Vice President.
+After six months on the board the team is promoted to the First Division and Rafael Gordillo steps down from the chairmanship.
+He handed over the reins to Miguel Guillén Vallejo who was ratified at the general shareholders meeting held in June, along Pablo Gómez as Vice Chairman.
 Since then during the first season Real Betis Balompié settled down well in the Liga BBVA (current denomination for the First Division); followed by a season in which the team qualified for the UEFA Europa League.
-The last three years of green and white success cannot be understood without participation of the manager Pepe Mel, able to get spectacular results counting on a large number of players from the second team.
+The last three years of Green-and-White success cannot be understood without participation of the manager Pepe Mel, able to get spectacular results counting on a large number of players from the second team.

 The sporting success achieved in this latest stage of development has been characterised by professionalization and Real Betis Balompié moving on in all social, economic and footballing areas.
-The objective is to adapt a historic football club to the 21st century with only one premise, ensure that Real Betis Balompié in all its facets is on the same level as its unrivalled fan base.Subir
+The objective is to adapt a historic football club to the 21st century with only one goal, ensure that Real Betis Balompié in all its facets is on the same level as its unrivalled fan base.Up